Kenosha County District Attorney Deciding Whether Or Not To Retry Hung Jury Marijuana Trial

 (Kenosha County Sheriff)

-On May 30, 2023, a Kenosha County Sheriff’s Deputy pulled over a car with three young adults occupants in Bristol.
+On May 30, 2023, a Kenosha County Sheriff’s Deputy pulled over a car with three young adult occupants in Bristol.
 The trio drove about four hours to the state of Michigan to buy some marijuana.
 There was a Memorial Day sale and they wanted to stock up.
 It seemed like the three were casual marijuana smokers and THC users.

 Paid Advertisement